openl2m/openl2m/docs/code/drivers/snmp/index.rst

 ---------------

 Several vendors allow a pure Snmp connector.
 The base SnmpConnector() and related code is in the *switches/connect/snmp/* directory.
+The driver itself is in *connector.py*

 There are several vendor-specific snmp drivers derired from the base snmp class.

 Below are some documents that explain how we extract interface and vlan information from the various SNMP MIBs.
 Most of that data is read from 'Standard' MIBs, and some vendors have vendor extensions